 Contact Ron by email to inquire about fees.
 Ask about gift certificates and give the gift of dance!

 Where do you learn?

-While Ron teaches mainly from the Total Training Center in Athens, Georgia, he can also teach in other locations—country clubs, universities, companies, recreational facilities as well in other communities.
+While Ron teaches mainly from Center City Ballet in Athens, Georgia, he can also teach in other locations—country clubs, universities, companies, recreational facilities as well in other communities.

 Here’s what people are saying about Ron-

 “It is to many emotions that I write about the impact Ron Putman has had on my life through dance.
 Who would ever think that saying yes to a dance competition for a community charity would result in a competitive dance partnership and a lifelong friendship?!
 Dancing is the new love of my life and has reshaped my mind, body and soul.
 It wouldn’t have been possible without Ron.”